 A. Everyone gets to upvote items in a list.
 You should upvote something if you like it within the context of the list, especially if you think the item should rank higher in the list.
-Voting is also a great way to thank the curator who contributed the item by rewarding him/her with Karma points!
+Voting is also a great way to thank the curator for contributing the item to the list by rewarding him/her with Karma points!
 If you change your mind later, you can retract the vote.

-Pro tip: You can upvote the same item once every period, i.e. once a week for weekly lists, once a month for monthly lists and once a year for annual lists.
+Pro tip: Things changes (e.g. a restaurant might change owners) and your tastes might change too.
+In order to keep lists fresh and up-to-date, your upvotes expire (e.g. after 365 days for an annual list) so you can upvote it again.
+You can upvote the same item once a week for weekly lists, once a month for monthly lists and once a year for annual lists.